-All equity awards granted prior to the Business Combination were granted under the 2014 Equity Incentive Plan (the "2014 Equity Incentive Plan"), pursuant to which we may grant options, stock appreciation rights, restricted stock, and other stock-based awards for up to an aggregate of 14,523,510 stock options.
+All equity awards granted prior to the Business Combination were granted under the 2014 Equity Incentive Plan (the "2014 Equity Incentive Plan"), pursuant to which we may grant options, stock appreciation rights, restricted stock, restricted stock units, and other stock-based awards for up to an aggregate of 14,523,510 shares of stock.
 The 2014 Equity Incentive Plan is administered by the Compensation Committee.
-Such committee determines the terms of each stock-based award grant under the 2014 Equity Incentive Plan, except that the exercise price of any granted options and the grant price of any granted stock appreciation rights may not be lower than the fair market value of one share of our common stock as of the date of grant.
+No further grants will be made from the 2014 Equity Incentive Plan.

 Upon the closing of the Business Combination, effective July 14, 2021, the Company established the 2021 Equity Incentive Plan.
 Under the 2021 Equity Incentive Plan (the "2021 Equity Incentive Plan"), the maximum number of shares of Stock that may be delivered in satisfaction of Awards under the Plan as of the Effective Date is (i) 7,150,814 shares, plus (ii) the number of shares of Stock underlying awards under the 2014 Equity Incentive Plan that on or after the Effective Date expire or become unexercisable, or are forfeited, cancelled, or otherwise terminated, in each case, without delivery of shares or cash therefor, and would have become available again for grant under the 2014 Equity Incentive Plan in accordance with its terms (not to exceed 14,523,510 shares of Stock in the aggregate) (the "Share Pool").
-Subsequent to the establishment of the 2021 Equity Incentive Plan, no further grants will be made from the 2014 Equity Incentive Plan.
+All grants made after the Business Combination and going forward will be made from the 2021 Equity Incentive Plan.